ChuckBryan/MvcPaging.ObjectMapper/README.md

 I am a big fan of the [MvcPaging Library] (https://github.com/martijnboland/MvcPaging) and [AutoMapper] (https://github.com/AutoMapper/AutoMapper).

 When I tried map an IEnumerable<T> to the IPagedList<T>, I found out that I needed to do a bit more work.
-It turns out this was a fairly common question, but there were two challenges:
+It turns out this was a fairly common question, however:

 1. Most of the answers used another Paging Library (however, the interfaces were nearly identical)
 2. Jimmy Bogard (AutoMapper Author) recommended creating an IObjectMapper.
-Instructions on how to do this were fairly scattered.
+3. Instructions on how to do this were scattered.

-I found a great article by [bzbetty] (http://bzbetty.blogspot.com/2012/06/automapperactionfilter-vs-pagination.html) that helped me with implementing my solution.
-In fact, I started with his article and then built my tests until I got them working satisfactorily.
+I found a great article by [bzbetty] (http://bzbetty.blogspot.com/2012/06/automapperactionfilter-vs-pagination.html) that helped immensly with the implementation.
+In fact, I started with his article and built my tests until I got it working with MvcPaging's PageList.

 With this IObjectMapper, a standard AutoMapper Create Map statement can be defined:
 ```